-For many years, women has been discriminated in sports and therefore also within running.
+For many years, women have been discriminated against in sports and therefore also within running.
 Up to 1960, 800M was the longest international distance for women and in 1984 Marathon race for women got on the Olympic program.
 So, how to run for women, has really evolved during the years since then.
 In 2018, 50.24 percent of all runners participating in races in the world were women.

-Iceland is number one with 59 percent women, United States is second with 58 percent women and then Canada with 57 percent (from “The State of Running 2019”).
+Iceland is number one with 59 percent women, the United States is second with 58 percent women and then Canada with 57 percent (from “The State of Running 2019”).
 There are some facts about the woman’s anatomy and physiology who deserve awareness:

-- Menstruation and its importance for performance
+- Menstruation and its importance for the performance

-- Running and hormone balance
+- How to run and hormone balance

-- Pelvic joint pain
+- Pelvic joint pain for women

 1. Physiology in How to Run